avtomat-hub/avtomat-hub.github.io/_aws/get_started.md

 {: .fs-5 .fw-300 }

 {: .warning}
-Under active development.
+Early development.
 Email [dimitar@avtomat.io](mailto:dimitar@avtomat.io) if you encounter any issues.

 <p>
    <a href="#requirements">Requirements</a> •